micheal-swiggs/jumblar/README.md

 The benefit is that your Jumble will always* be accessible.
 The PGP network is a decentralized group of servers.
 They are self-synchronizing and controlled by different organizations in different countries.

 Once a user has registered their Jumble they only require an internet connection for mapping and to contact a PGP server.

+<h1>Contribute</h1>

+Anyone is welcome to submit patches, issues and tell friends!
+A crypto-analysis would be great.